Pranshu101-hub/Football-Tournament-Predictor/README.md

 ## Football Tournament Predictor

-This is a comprehensive machine learning project designed to forecast the results of international football (soccer) matches and to simulate entire tournaments using Monte Carlo techniques.
+This is a comprehensive ml project designed to predict the results of international football matches and simulate tournaments using Monte Carlo methods.

 ---